vbrich/pdftools-node-sdk-samples/README.md

+# Rich Notes
+1. Had to use adobe console to create a project, but also had to "create creds" to create another project since the credentials were not in the first .zip.
+2. Installed express (npm install express), then run with node src/express/app.js

 # Samples for the PDF Tools Node.js SDK

 This sample project helps you get started with the  PDF Tools Node.js SDK.